cea-hpc/modules/doc/source/module.rst

  .. mconfig:: pager

   Text viewer to paginate message output.

-Defines :envvar:`MODULES_PAGER`.
+  Default value is ``less -eFKRX``.
+It can be changed at installation time with :instopt:`--with-pager` and :instopt:`--with-pager-opts` options.
+The :envvar:`MODULES_PAGER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: quarantine_support

   Defines if code for quarantine mechanism support should be generated in :command:`module` shell function definition.

-Defines :envvar:`MODULES_QUARANTINE_SUPPORT`.
+  Default value is ``0``.
+It can be changed at installation time with :instopt:`--enable-quarantine-support` option.
+The :envvar:`MODULES_QUARANTINE_SUPPORT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html